Authoritarian Populism Index.

 During the first post communist decade, Bulgaria seemed to be moving towards a two-party system led by the Socialist Party (BSP) and the center-right coalition SDS.
 However, stability was disrupted in 2001 when the anti-establishment National Movement Simeon II, led by former King Simeon II, emerged, winning over 42 percent of the vote.
 Since then, Bulgarian party politics have experienced constant reshuffling, with new parties entering parliament and old ones leaving after each election.
 This has led to consistently high levels of volatility, making government formation increasingly challenging.

 In the 2020s, Bulgarian politics entered its most turbulent phase yet.
-From the spring of 2021 to the spring of 2023, no less than five parliamentary elections have been held (three in 2021, one in 2022 and one in 2023).
-No stable government could be formed after the first four elections, leading to an ever-increasing polarization.
+From the spring of 2021 to the fall of 2024, no less than seven parliamentary elections have been held (three in 2021, one in 2022, one in 2023 and two in 2024).
+No stable government has been formed, leading to an ever-increasing polarization.

 Despite emerging as the largest party in the April 2021 election, GERB, a conservative party that in 2013 became the first to win two consecutive elections and whose leader Boyko Borisov has been Prime Minister for three terms (2009-13, 2014-17, 2017-21), was unable to form a government.
 Instead, a new election was called just two months later in which the newly formed There Is Such A People, (ITN) an anti-establishment party that combines anti-corruption messages with economic right-wing policies and some conservative viewpoints, became the largest party.
 However, ITN refused to cooperate with any other party, leading to a third election being be called in the same year.
 In elections in November, ITN lost almost two-thirds of its voter support.
 Instead, yet another newly formed liberal party, We Continue The Change (PP), won the election with 25 percent of the votes.
 PP eventually formed a government with BSP, the liberal conservative Democratic Bulgaria (DB) and, despite previous resistance, ITN.
 However, this coalition did not last many months.
 In June 2022 ITN left the government after a conflict over the relationship with North Macedonia.

-Since the election in 2023, Bulgaria has had a coalition government consisting of PP and GERB, together with their respective associate parties DB and SDS (both EPP members).
-This fragile centre-right alliance is grounded in common opposition to the pro-Kremlin president, as well as a mutual goal of Bulgaria’s accession into the eurozone.
+After the election in 2023, Bulgaria had a coalition government consisting of PP and GERB, together with their respective associate parties DB and SDS (both EPP members).
+This fragile centre-right alliance was grounded in common opposition to the pro-Kremlin president, as well as a mutual goal of Bulgaria’s accession into the eurozone.
 In November 2023, GERB suffered heavy losses in the local elections, including losing the mayoral position in cities like Sofia and Varna, which further increased the strain on the government.
+Early elections were called for the spring of 2024 which resulted in an immediate hang-parliament and yet new elections in October 2024.
+A coalition government was formed early 2025 consisting of GERB, BSP and ITN.

 Bulgaria has seen a steady flow of nationalist and far right parties in the 2000s.
 The first with any success was Ataka, a far right party that was formed in 2005 by TV journalist Volen Siderov.
 Ataka won eight percent in the 2005 election and nine percent in 2009, while Siderov finished second in the presidential elections in 2006.
 At the time Ataka was given a fair share of international attention.
 The party still stands as a good representation of Bulgarian ultra nationalism with all successors following pretty much the same formula: uncompromising rhetoric against the establishment (most opponents are dismissed as “traitors”) and hate-speech against minorities, especially Roma, Turks and Muslims.
 Magdalena Tasheva, an Ataka MP, compared refugees from Syria with monkeys, and called them “savages”, “scum” and “mass murderers”.